vitran96/evershop-docs/docs/development/theme/theme-overview.md

 The `pages` folder is used to add new components to the existing pages.
 For example, if you want to add a new component to the homepage, you can create a new file in the `pages/homepage` folder.

-In the above example, we have a file named `HomepageOnly.js` in the `pages/homepage` folder.
+In the above example, we have a file named `HomepageOnly.jsx` in the `pages/homepage` folder.
 This file will be used to add a new component to the homepage only.

 ### The `components` folder